SoufianeAatab/EMLlib/README.md

 4. **Add EMLlib Project:**

    - Click on "Add Existing" and browse to the location where you cloned the EMLlib repository.
-   - Select the `examples/feed-forward` project within the EMLlib repository.
+   - Select the one of the projects in the `examples` folder` within the EMLlib repository.

 ## Building the Project